Vertex operators, solvable lattice models and metaplectic Whittaker functions: The Fermionic Fock Space

 \subsection{The quantum group}

-Let $n$ be a positive integer, and let $q$ be either a formal parameter or a \textit{generic} complex number (i.e. not a root of unity).
+Let $n$ be a positive integer, and let $q$ be either a formal parameter or a \textit{generic} complex number (i.e., not a root of unity).
 All the indices in the relations in this paper involving elements of the quantum group should be read modulo $n$.

 We introduce the quantum group $\Uq$ which acts on the fermionic Fock space, focusing on the quasitriangular bialgebra structure (it is also a Hopf algebra, but we will not be using the antipode anywhere).
-Let $[m]_q$ be the quantum integers defined as
+Let $[m]_q$ be the quantum integer associated to the integer $m$ defined by

 Let $A = (a_{ij})_{0 \leq i,j \leq n-1}$ be the Cartan matrix of affine type $\widehat{A}_{n-1}$.
 Its non-zero entries are $a_{ii}=2$ and $a_{ij}=-1$ when $i = j \pm 1$ for $n \geq 3$ (where we recall that the indices should be read modulo $n$).
 For $n=2$ the second equality in the definition of the Cartan matrix is replaced by $a_{ij} = -2$.